 Despite remote learning not going particularly well during the pandemic, about one-third of U.S. schools are keeping it as an option.
 Is remote learning a pandemic blip or a permanent feature of public education moving ahead?

-Under the Biden administration's proposed American Families Plan, the government would address disparities in preschool access by adding $200 billion to the public sector's investment in high-quality preschool for all three- and four-year-olds.
+The American Families Plan would address disparities in preschool access by adding $200 billion for high-quality preschool for all three- and four-year-olds.
 How can we make sure that this historic investment, if approved by Congress, counts?

 This weekly recap focuses on the potential effects of reopening the economy before the White House's vaccination goal is met, students' learning experiences during the pandemic, competition in the 5G era, and more.